Cook Islands - Formalities

-All vessels sailing to the Cook Islands are required to fill in an Advance Notice Advice (ANA) with Cook Islands Customs, prior to arrival in the Cook Islands.
-ANA forms can be obtained on the Customs website:www.MFEM.gov.ck.
+All vessels sailing to the Cook Islands are required to fill in an Advance Notice Advice (ANA) with Cook Islands Customs, at least 48 hours prior to the expected arrival time in the Cook Islands.
+ANA forms can be downloaded at CICS Form 29 (advance Notice of Arrival For Small Craft).

 Advance Notices of Arrival must be provided to Customs by fax (+682 29465) or by email ( email@example.com) using the file name format [ANA, name of craft, voyage or sail number if available, estimated time of arrival into the Cook Islands], e.g. ANA, Banana Split, 30/11/2014

 Failure to provide an ANA is a criminal offence.

 The skipper must report to Customs immediately on arrival.
 All other crew must remain on board until the boat is cleared.
 The skipper must also contact Immigration (often provided by Customs) and Bio-Security.
 For a list of paperwork that must be presented see the Customs Website.

 The boat usually has a quarantine and health inspection.

 You should advise Customs at least 72 hours before your intended departure to ensure that there is no delay.
 Again, see the Customs Website for the appropriate forms that need to be completed and given to Customs on departure.
 If all forms are correct, they will issue you with a Certificate of Clearance.
 Once clearance is granted, you must leave immediately.

 Under no circumstances can a yacht intending to depart to an overseas place to go to any other place in the Cook Islands following their departure from a nominated Customs Port of Entry or other authorised place.
 If, due to extenuating circumstances, you are required to do so, you must immediately advise the Cook Islands Customs Service (24 hours) on phone: (+682) 55368.